 Mobile monitoring provides a Version trends report with metrics to compare usage, adoption, and performance across the most recent versions of your mobile app.
 This helps mobile app development managers and their teams to compare up to five production versions from a single page and to analyze the impact of improvements, fixes, and degradations for each.

-Occasionally you may see this message in the Version trends user interface: "No adoption data is available for this version because it is running an older agent."
-This indicates the mobile app version was not using the New Relic agent version that collects event data for counts on installs and upgrades.
+If you see this message in the Version trends UI: "No adoption data is available for this version because it is running an older agent," this indicates the mobile app wasn't using the New Relic mobile agent version that collects install/upgrade count data.

 To collect version trend information for your mobile app, make sure your agent version is:

 - New Relic mobile agent for Android version 5.3.3 or higher